 Your residency classification has an impact on your tuition and fees.
 Your initial classification is determined by the information you have provided on your application for admission to the Graduate School.
-Learn how to appeal your residency classification, how to apply for the Work Rule Program, and how status in the U.S. Armed Forces can impact your classification.
+Learn how to appeal your residency classification, how to apply for the Work Rule Program, how to determine tuition for out-of-state distance education students, and how status in the U.S. Armed Forces can impact your tuition and fees.

 Appealing Your Residency Classification

-Your residency appeal will be reviewed and you will be notified by email if additional information or documentation is needed, or when a decision has been made.
+Your residency appeal will be reviewed by the residency classifier and you will be notified by email if additional information or documentation is needed, or when a decision has been made.
 In the event your appeal is denied at the first level of the appeal process, instructions on how to carry forward your appeal to the second level will be included in the email.

 Please note that review of your residency appeal may take longer if you submit it close to the beginning of the semester, so it is to your advantage to start the appeal process early.
 To avoid having your schedule cancelled and late fees incurred, please submit your appeal by noon on the last day of priority registration for the semester you wish reclassification to become effective.
 The final deadline to submit an appeal for any semester is by the late registration deadline.
-OneStop Express Student Services provides a calendar of deadlines.
+These deadlines are published each semester by the Registrar in the Timetable Calendar.

 The Work Rule Program